Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 Retinol for Dark Spots

 Retinol accelerates cell turnover, which gradually brings pigmented cells to the surface and sheds them faster than they would naturally.
-Over time, this process visibly fades post-blemish marks, sun spots, and uneven pigmentation.
-Results on dark spots typically become visible from around week 8 onwards with consistent use.
-Pairing retinol with a vitamin C serum in the morning can further support brightening — the Ammuri Vitamin C Day Cream SPF50 combines both brightening and sun protection in one morning step.
+Results on dark spots typically become visible from around week 8 with consistent use.
+The Ammuri Vitamin C Day Cream SPF50 combines brightening and sun protection in one morning step.

 Retinol for Fine Lines and Wrinkles

 Retinol supports collagen production, which helps plump and firm the skin over time.
-Fine lines — particularly around the eyes, forehead, and mouth — become visibly softer with consistent use over 8–12 weeks.
-Deeper wrinkles respond more slowly and may require progression to a higher concentration (3.5% or 5%) once tolerance is established.
+Fine lines become visibly softer with consistent use over 8–12 weeks.

 Moisturising and SPF — Why Both Are Non-Negotiable